Who are you searching for?

 You may also consider nearby communities such as Portland, Gresham or Lakewood.

-Types of care available in Lake Oswego, OR
+Recent reviews of Nursing Homes in Lake Oswego, OR

 We chose Brookdale Vancouver Stonebrige because they gave us a complete, open door tour.
 No secrets of surprises.
 I would tell others to make sure and read all the materials and 'admission' papers.